16 years ago - 7-year-old Adrianna's parents are killed in a racial purge by Khandaq's rulers. She is living on the streets.

 The character remained a footnote in DC's history until she was brought foreward in the pages of the series 52 as Black Adam's consort, a part of a larger story expanding Black Adam's family and influence.

-Many of the characters built at during that story were meant to mimic the classic Marvel family, from his young sidekick Osiris to the Anthropomorphic Nile Alligator Sobek meant as a send-up of Captain Marvel's talking tiger character Tawkey-Tawney (classic Captain Marvel comics were weird.)
+Many of the characters built up during that story were meant to mimic the classic Marvel family, from his young sidekick Osiris to the Anthropomorphic Nile Alligator Sobek meant as a send-up of Captain Marvel's talking tiger character Tawkey-Tawney (classic Captain Marvel comics were weird.)
 All these characters came apart within the pages of 52, although most of them came back at one point or another, and do a pretty good job of needlessly complicating DC without really bringing anything to the table.

 The exception, obviously, is Isis.
 She is a FANTASTIC character in the comic, and expands the mythos of Black Adam in a lot of really interesting ways while also being a great hero in her how right.
 The idea that she is empowered by the same magic as Black Adam does a wonderful job of establishing exactly who she is and her place in the world, but by giving those powers to someone that is so selflessly heroic makes Adam a better character as well.